diefenbach/django-lfc/docs/introduction/concepts.rst

 Permissions
 ===========

-* Permissions are granted to roles (and only to roles) in order to allow something to users or groups which have these roles.
+Permissions are granted to roles (and only to roles) in order to allow specific actions (e.g. add content) for users or groups.

 .. _concepts-roles-label:

 Roles
 =====

-* Roles are used to grant permissions.
-Typical roles are *Reader*, *Manager*
+Roles are used to grant permissions.
+LFC comes with a several *Roles* by default (more can be added by users):

-  or *Editor*.
+* Anonymous
+* Editor
+* Manager
+* Owner
+* Reader
+* Reviewer

 Local Roles
 ===========

-* Local roles are roles which are assigned to users and groups for specific content objects.
+Local roles are roles which are assigned to users and groups for specific content objects.

 .. _concepts-users-label: